slavrd/packer-vagrant-docker/README.md

 A Packer project that builds a basic Vagrant box for VirtualBox provider with Docker Engine - Community installed.

+The project contains both an `HCL2` packer template `template.pkr.hcl` and a legacy `JSON` template `template.json`.
+The HCL2 template should be used unless running a packer version that does not support HCL2 templates.

 ## Prerequisites

 * Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Make sure to install a version supported by Vagrant as described [here](https://www.vagrantup.com/docs/virtualbox/).